 08/2011 - 03/2012 | Diploma candidate in the "Systemic Conservation Biology" group of Prof. Dr. Ulrich Brose, Georg-August-Universität, Göttingen as a student at TU Darmstadt |

-04/2010 - 03/2012 | Scholarship from the Evangelisches Studienwerk e.V.
+04/2010 - 03/2012 | Scholarship from Evangelisches Studienwerk e.V.
 Villigst |

 10/2007 - 03/2012 | Study of Biology (diploma) at TU Darmstadt; main subjects: ecology, plant physiology and botany |